Denial (2016 film): Production

 In April 2015, Hilary Swank and Tom Wilkinson were selected to star in the film, based on the book History on Trial: My Day in Court with a Holocaust Denier by Deborah Lipstadt, with Mick Jackson directing, and Gary Foster and Russ Krasnoff producing under their Krasnoff/Foster Entertainment banner with Shoebox Films.
 Participant Media and BBC Films co-financed.
-In November 2015, Rachel Weisz replaced Swank, and Timothy Spall joined the cast, with Bleecker Street distributing the film.
+In November 2015, Rachel Weisz replaced Swank, and Timothy Spall joined the cast, with Bleecker Street (company) distributing the film.
 In December 2015, Andrew Scott, Jack Lowden, Caren Pistorius, Alex Jennings, and Harriet Walter joined the cast.
 Howard Shore composed the film's score.

 Principal photography began in December 2015 and concluded by the end of January 2016.
 Denial was filmed in London and at the Auschwitz-Birkenau State Museum, Poland.

 Release

 The film had its world premiere at the Toronto International Film Festival on 11 September 2016.
 The film was released in the United States in a limited release on 30 September 2016, and in the United Kingdom on 27 January 2017.